DPSoftware-Foundation/openMCSync/README.md

 # This project is use in private roleplay server before.

 This project is closed source for content checker feature but now that project didn't pay any money for this modify version.
-So I think this feature is useful fo
+So I think this feature is useful for everyone that want to manage and control content for client.

 ## Development